 To make a long story short, within 24 hours, I flew to the city where my senior pastor was to turn in his rental truck.
 My problem, I got there too quickly.
 He did not show up before I had to return to the church for services the next Sunday.
 Before we returned home, we left a picture of the pastor with the truck rental manager and a phone number where we could be reached.

 The manager called two days later; we flew back; confronted the pastor, but he refused to return to his family.
-I wept like a baby, but after getting control of myself while on the way back to the airport, I told my friend, “I am going to go back to graduate school and figure out why men will so easily (so it appeared) trash their families, careers, and even their lives at times, to engage in infidelity”.
+I wept like a baby, but after getting control of myself while on the way back to the airport, I told my friend who was driving, “I am going to go back to graduate school and figure out why men will so easily (so it appeared) trash their families, careers, and even their lives at times, to engage in infidelity”.

-That was 40 years ago and these books and workbook are the result of that 40-year mission.
+That was over 40 years ago and these books and workbook are the result of that 40-year mission.